Woodford, Queensland: Education

 Woodford State School is a government primary and secondary (Prep–10) school for boys and girls at 171 Archer Street.
 In 2018, the school had an enrolment of 391 students with 42 teachers (33 full-time equivalent) and 30 non-teaching staff (18 full-time equivalent).
 It includes a special education program.

 For secondary education to Year 12, the nearest government secondary schools are Tullawong State High School in Caboolture to the south-east, Beerwah State High School in Beerwah to the north-east, and Kilcoy State High School in Kilcoy to the west.

 Facilities

 The Woodford Correctional Centre is on the outskirts of town.

 Amenities

 The Moreton Bay City Council operates a public library in Woodford at 1 Elizabeth Street.

 Woodford Baptist Church is at 115 Archer Street.
 It has also been known as Stanley River Valley Community Church.

 St Matthias' Anglican Church is part of the Kilcoy-Woodford Parish within the Anglican Diocese of Brisbane.
 It is at 88 Archer Street.
-The Anglican Parish of Kilcoy is notable for its liberalism and gay-friendly Anglo-Catholic churchmanship.
-It maintains a close relationship with the Roman Catholic Church.
-The parish's last two priests have been females and one trainee minister has been gay.
-Under one of these priests, the church has adopted Progressive Christianity and Jesuit spirituality.
-The parishioners are opposed to GAFCON.

 St Mary's Catholic Church is at 16 Peterson Road.
 It has a strong ecumenical focus and maintains a close relationship with the Anglican church.

 Woodford Kingdom Hall of Jehovah's Witnesses is at 26 Scotts Lane.

 Woodford is the home of the Stanley River Cricket Club, which supports junior and senior cricket in the local area.